 When a couple has been unsuccessful at achieving pregnancy after one year, both partners need to go through a comprehensive physical and medical assessment.
-Tests for female infertility and a semen analysis should start immediately.
+Fertility testing for women and a semen analysis should start immediately.
 Because male factors account for approximately 50% of all infertility cases, it is important to examine both partners for possible infertility issues.

 At-home semen analysis kits are available to help encourage male fertility testing.
 The option of at-home kits allows men to be more comfortable with testing in the privacy of their own home.